 What's the parking like if I drive?

 There are several parking lots located around the Grammy Museum.
 Depending on how busy it as at L.A.
 Live, parking can cost anywhere between $10 and $25.
 The Grammy Museum's staff recommends using the East Garage, which you can enter on Olympic Boulevard, and the West Garage, which you can enter on Georgia Street.
 You can find a detailed map of these and other parking garages nearby by visiting www.grammymuseum.org/interior.php?section=about&page=parking.
-Keep in mind
+Keep in mind that the Grammy Museum does not validate parking.

 What are the Grammy Museum's hours of operation?